Is DIY framing ever a good idea?

 Do you have the right materials?

 We’ve seen frames come into our workshop with all sorts of mounting substrates, including some big no-nos like pulpboard and cardboard, both of which can damage the artwork due to the acid content.
 We use conservation or archival, as well as museum-standard mounting boards.
 The differences between these are subtle.
 However, museum boards made of pure cotton are the gold standard.
 That said, none of the boards we use will harm your artwork.
-Non-archival is easy to see, though and often the bevelled edge of the mount has turned brown.
-This leaves a brown mark around the print when it is removed — tell-tale signs that the acid in the board has leached out onto the work.
+Non-archival mountboards will leave a brown mark on the print beneath the window.
+This is a tell-tale sign that the acid in the board has leached out onto the work.

-You should also invest in high quality mounting tapes, which are used to attach the artwork onto the float board, or into the window mount.
-All too often, we see masking tape or sellotape holding an artwork onto a board.
-The chemicals and oils that these tape contain can stain the artwork and cause significant problems, particularly on expensive, fragile and antique pieces.
+You should also invest in high quality mounting tapes to attach the artwork onto the float board or into the window mount.
+Too often, we see masking tape or sellotape holding an artwork onto a board.
+The chemicals and oils that these tape contain can stain the artwork and cause significant and sometimes irreversible problems, particularly on expensive, fragile and antique pieces.

 Can you join the wood properly?

 It takes a great deal of expertise to cut and join the wood itself.
 Every component of your frame, mount, spacers, glass, and the frame itself will need to be exactly the right size to ensure that everything fits together perfectly.
-The corners of the frame should have perfectly cut mitre joints, which will then need to be joined without gaps or steps.
+You should cut perfect mitre joints at the corners of the frame, which you will then need to join together perfectly.

-Once upon a time, the common method was to join the corners with nails, however we now use a variety of more modern techniques, including underpinning, butterfly routs, corner splines, jigsaw, and spoon joints.
-These will then need to be finished with wax and other fillers to arrive at a perfect joint.
-Raw wood will usually need to be applied with some form of finish, such as shellac or wax, which will protect it from atmospheric pollutants and keep it looking its best.
+Once upon a time, the common method was to join the corners with nails.
+However we now use a variety of more modern techniques, including underpinning, butterfly routs, corner splines, jigsaw, and spoon joints.
+You will then to finish the corner with wax and other fillers to get a perfect joint.
+You will usually need to apply some form of finish, such as shellac or wax, to raw wood, which will protect it from atmospheric pollutants and keep it looking its best.
 The final part would be to remove any dust, and then seal the frame.
-Like the frame itself, backing boards also used to be fixed in with nails, but today we use steel “points” which spread the clamping load evenly.
+Picture Framers also used to fix backing boards in with nails, but today we use special steel “points” which spread the clamping load evenly.

 The benefits of professional framing services

 To begin with, framing specialists know what they’re doing.
 Not only will they be able to pick the perfect style and material to complement your artwork, but they can provide a range of options when it comes to mounting and coverings as well.
 These are less easily available to consumers and are arguably more expensive when they are — finding UV tinted glass to minimise fading of the artwork, for example.
-But most importantly, these decisions can all be made in collaboration with your framers.
+But most importantly, you can make all these decisions in collaboration with your framers.

 Framing artwork professionally can also help make it more valuable as and when you choose to resell it.
 If you wish to sell an attractive painting in your collection, but it’s currently in an outdated or damaged frame, this will reflect poorly on the art itself.
-However, having your art professionally reframed can give it a new lease of life, making it more appealing to potential buyers, and may even help you boost the price you end up selling it for.
-This also applies if you are aiming to put your art on display.
+However, professionally reframing your art can give it a new lease of life.
+It makes it more appealing to potential buyers, and may even help you boost the price you end up selling it for.

 Finally, we’ll leave you with something we often say to potential clients: if you love your artwork, whatever its value, then frame it well.
 Remember, you’ll be admiring it for many years to come.
 Best do it right.